jrbrayjr2006/sample-rabbit-cloud-stream/README.md

 ### Sending Messages

-Messages can be sent using as `MessageChannel`.
+Messages can be sent using a `MessageChannel`.
+This is the producer portion of a message queue environment

 ```java
 import org.springframework.cloud.stream.annotation.Output;